BUHAVE > Travel > How to Immigrate To Canada through the Family Sponsorship Class

 Family Sponsorship Class

-Unlike most other countries which prevent family members to reunite, the Department of Immigration, Refugees and Citizenship Canada (IRCC) are determined to keep family units together by allowing spouses, common-law partners, and immediate family members to join a Canadian citizen, person registered in Canada as an Indian under the Canadian Indian Act or a person who is a permanent resident of Canada.
+Unlike many countries that limit family reunification, the Department of Immigration, Refugees and Citizenship Canada (IRCC) strives to keep families together by allowing spouses, common-law partners, and immediate family members to join a Canadian citizen, a person registered in Canada as an Indian under the Canadian Indian Act, or a permanent resident.

 To proceed further you may require child passport renewal.